JohnBobSmith/MessyFoods/README.md

 A space invaders inspired game.
 Pop the waves of asteroids with your main cannon, roast them with the laser if they try to get past you, and protect yourself with a destructible bubble shield!
 Be careful though!
 The laser damages you when in use!
-Collect powerups to replenish health, energy, shield, or unlock temporary upgrades like a rate of fire booster.
+Collect powerups to replenish health.
+Alternatively, you can unlock temporary upgrades like a rate of fire booster.
 Beware of things far worse than asteroids...

 ##Basic storyline: